graphicore/varla-varfo/explorations/calibrate/index.md

 ### Disclosure

-As of beginning this, I don't know if a good case can be built, but I'm instinctively biased towards having the ability to use real world physical sizes in CSS.
+As of beginning this, I don't know if a good case can be built, but I'm instinctively biased towards having the ability to use real-world physical sizes in CSS.
 I found out about the bigger discussion right after collecting my observations in [Real World Absolute Length Units Evaluation](../techniques/absolute_units_evaluation.html).

 ### Contribute

-Please visit and follow [issue #5986 \[css-env\] Device Pixel Ratio](https://github.com/w3c/csswg-drafts/issues/5986) as it is the place to discuss the general topic.
+Please visit and follow [issue #614 \[css-values\] Ability to address actual physical size](https://github.com/w3c/csswg-drafts/issues/614) as it is the place to discuss the general topic.

 I understand this as an open document, meaning that contributions are welcome via the GitHub [issue tracker](https://github.com/graphicore/varla-varfo/issues)